 What does this mean for you?

-Jesus didn’t come to condemn but to save.
-The greater condemnation is not a Big Stick he uses to whack those who fail to deliver results.
+The greater condemnation is not a Big Stick Jesus uses to whack those who fail to deliver.
 The greater condemnation is the self-inflicted judgment some bring on themselves by hardening their hearts to his love and grace.